 Ms. Huang* came to Tsang and Associates strongly needing assistance in obtaining an I-601A Provisional Unlawful Presence Waiver.
-Without it, Ms. Huang would suffer tremendous losses of opportunity in the United States and would lose eligibility to come to the United States and leaving behind her U.S. citizen husband and step daughter.
+Without it, Ms. Huang would suffer tremendous losses of opportunity in the United States, would lose eligibility to come to the United States, and would leave behind her U.S. citizen husband, Mr. Yu, and step daughter.
 In this case, on June 29, 2011, the U.S. Consulate in Guangzhou denied Ms. Huang’s application for an immigrant visa.
 Ms. Huang was first interviewed in April 2011 and appeared for a second interview in June 2011.
 The interviewing officer found Ms. Huang to be ineligible due to fraud/misrepresentation on the basis that Ms. Huang’s husband had found a joint sponsor for Ms. Huang through a newspaper advertisement.
 The officer deemed the advertisement by the potential joint sponsor to be fraudulent.
 Distressed, Ms. Huang sought our help in her waiver application that was previously denied.
-After sitting down with her and her family during a strategy session, we were able to compile evidence and submit the application on March 12, 2012 which was subsequently approved in early 2013.
+After sitting down with her and her family during a strategy session, we were able to compile evidence and submit the application on March 12, 2012, which was subsequently approved in early 2013.

 KEYS TO SUCCESS

-When Ms. Huang first came to us and explained her situation, we were confident that we could prove that should Ms. Huang be denied a waiver and face deportation, very dire consequences would occur.
-First, we needed to explain the fraud issue and how Ms. Huang and her family were not at fault, but rather were themselves the victims of fraud.
+When Ms. Huang first came to us and explained her situation, we were confident that we could prove that if Ms. Huang was denied a waiver and faces deportation, very dire consequences would occur.
+First, we needed to explain the fraud issue and how Ms. Huang and her family were not at fault, but rather were the victims of fraud.

 We also presented the law in detail so as to demonstrate the interviewing officer’s errors.
 Prior law pertaining to the Affidavit of Support considered sponsorship to be a moral obligation that necessitated the affiant to be a family or friend.
 However, the law currently defines sponsorship as simply a contractual obligation, which can be fulfilled by any affiant who is not necessarily a family member or a close friend.
 Since an affidavit of support does not require the potential joint sponsor to be a friend or to be related, as long as the affiant did not submit fraudulent documentation to include tax returns, employment letters, and earning statements, it is not material if the sponsor is found to consist of or be part of a paid service.